 10 Highest-Paying Jobs Without a Degree in 2025

-You don't need a four-year degree to land a high-paying jobs like locomotive engineer, flight attendant or criminal investigator.
+You don't need a four-year degree to land a high-paying jobs such as locomotive engineer, flight attendant or criminal investigator.
 But you may need on-the-job training or certification.

-In certain industries, relevant work experience, internships, training and certifications are just as important, if not more important, than graduating with a four-year degree.
+In certain industries, relevant work experience, internships, training and certifications are just as important, if not more, than a four-year degree.

-Job applications usually have a minimum educational requirement — some college, an associate degree or a bachelor’s or master’s degree.
-But with average student loan debt topping $1.77 trillion (an increase of 66% over the past 10 years), according to the Federal Reserve, you may ask if a four-year college degree is worth it.
+Job applications usually have a minimum educational requirement — some college, an associate's, bachelor’s or master’s degree.
+But with average student loan debt topping $1.77 trillion (an increase of 66% in the past 10 years), according to the Federal Reserve, you might ask if a four-year college degree is worth it.

 Sign up for Kiplinger’s Free E-Newsletters